dogweather/forkful/content/en/clojure/files-and-io/checking-if-a-directory-exists.md

 weight: 20
 ---

-## What & Why?
-Checking if a directory exists in Clojure involves verifying the presence of a file system directory from within your Clojure application.
-This task is crucial for file operations, to prevent errors when reading from or writing to directories that may not be there, ensuring robust and error-free code execution.

 ## How to:
 Clojure, being a JVM language, can utilize Java's `java.io.File` class for this purpose.
 You don't need any third-party library for such a basic operation.
 Here's how you can do it: